-Explain the role of Pre-Scripted Mission Assignments (PSMAs) in Federal response to disasters.
 In recent years, FEMA has expanded the MA process to include Pre-Scripted Mission Assignments (PSMAs).
 FEMA coordinates with DoD and other Federal agencies to develop PSMAs.

-PSMAs standardize the process of developing MAs to facilitate a more rapid coordination process.
+PSMAs standardize the process of developing MAs to facilitate a more rapid response.